A New Cooperative Framework for Parallel Trajectory-Based Metaheuristics: Designing Parallel Guided Local Search

-The parallel variant of GLS we proposed is called PEBGLS, which applies the proposed parallel elite-biased framework.
-To our best knowledge, PEBGLS is the first multi-start parallel variant of GLS.
-Here we stipulate that every $U$ iterations, each PEBGLS process selects the best one of the set $S_r \cup \{s_{hb}\}$ as $s_e$, and sends its $s_{hb}$ to all neighbors if $s_{hb}$ has changed since the previous sending. $U$ is a pre-defined parameter of PEBGLS.
-The detailed procedure of each PEBGLS process is shown in Algorithm \ref{alg:PEBGLS}.
-The inputs are: objective function $g$, the feature set $M$, the cost of each feature $\{c_i|i \in M\}$ and the user-defined parameters $\{\lambda, w, U\}$.
+The procedure of each PEBGLS process is shown in Algorithm \ref{alg:PEBGLS}.
+In PEBGLS, there is a predefined parameter $U\in\mathbb{N}^+$.
+Every $U$ iterations, the PEBGLS process updates $s_e$ to the best one of the set $S_r \cup \{s_{hb}\}$ and sends its $s_{hb}$ to all neighbors if $s_{hb}$ has changed since the previous sending.
+Here $U$ can be used to control the communication load.
+The inputs of PEBGLS are: objective function $g$, the feature set $M$, the cost of each feature $\{c_i|i \in M\}$ and the user-defined parameters $\{\lambda, w, U\}$.

+This section shows how we apply the PEB framework to GLS, including how to realize the attraction of $s_e$ in GLS.
+An example of applying the PEB framework to Tabu Search can be found in \cite{shi2017parallel}.
+When applying the PEB framework to other kinds of trajectory-based metaheuristics, users need to design unique attraction strategies.
+Our suggestion is to give priorities to the candidate solutions that are more similar/closer to $s_e$ in each move step of a trajectory-based metaheuristic.